ptr727/PlexCleaner/README.md

-  remux               Re-Multiplex media files reencode            Re-Encode media files. deinterlace         De-Interlace media files. writesidecar        Write sidecar files for media files. createtagmap        Create a tag-map from media files. printmediainfo      Print info for media files.
+  remux               Re-Multiplex media files reencode            Re-Encode media files. deinterlace         De-Interlace media files. verify              Verify media files. writesidecar        Write sidecar files for media files. createtagmap        Create a tag-map from media files. printmediainfo      Print info for media files.
 ```

 The `--settingsfile` JSON settings file is required.
-The `--logfile` output log file is optional, the file will be overwritten unless `--appendtolog` is set.
+The `--logfile` output log file is optional, the file will be overwritten unless `--logappend` is set.

 One of the commands must be specified.

 ### Process Media Files